Scheduled MonumentsEnglandAnglian high cross fragment in the churchyard of St Matthew's Church, Rastrick

 What is Anglian high cross fragment in the churchyard of St Matthew's Church, Rastrick?

-The Anglian high cross fragment at St Matthew's Church, Rastrick is a piece of carved stone surviving from the early medieval period.
+The Anglian high cross fragment in the churchyard of St Matthew's Church, Rastrick, is a remnant of a stone cross dating to the early medieval period, likely the eighth or ninth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012874.

 Who is responsible for protecting Anglian high cross fragment in the churchyard of St Matthew's Church, Rastrick?